 Hand Of The Desert is located in the middle of nowhere – literally.
 We visited this attraction while traveling down the Pan American Highway across South America and ended up camping here overnight.

 For camping, it was actually quite peaceful as there are no cities nearby so we were able to do some stargazing at night.
 But besides visiting The Hand Of The Desert sculpture, there isn’t anything else to do around for miles in either direction.

 Most people just come here to take a few pictures of this iconic sculpture before heading on to their next destination.

 - Hours: Visitors can come at any time

 - Cost: It’s free to visit

 Queulat National Park is a hidden gem that we found while driving down the Carretera Austral Highway in southern Chile.

-The whole Carretera Austral region is very little known to international visitors but it’s highly popular for local travelers.
-Backpacking down the Carretera Austral Highway is kind of like a rite of passage for recent college graduates in Chile so this area can get quite crowded especially in the summertime.
+The whole Carretera Austral region is very little known to international visitors but it’s highly popular with local travelers.
+Backpacking down the Carretera Austral Highway is kind of like a rite of passage for recent college graduates in Chile so this area can get quite crowded, especially in the summertime.

 The main attraction of Queulat National Park is the Ventisquero Colgante “hanging glacier”.
 This glacier is unique because it hangs down a steep cliff, unlike most other glaciers that are more low and flat.
 When the Ventisquero Colgante glacier melts, it creates a powerful waterfall rushing down the mountain.